Energy development: Storage

 The Ffestiniog Power Station in Wales, United Kingdom.
 Pumped-storage hydroelectricity (PSH) is used for grid energy storage.

-Energy storage is accomplished by devices or physical media that store energy to perform useful operation at a later time.
+Energy storage is accomplished by devices or physical media that store energy to perform useful operations at a later time.
 A device that stores energy is sometimes called an accumulator.

 All forms of energy are either potential energy (e.g. Chemical, gravitational, electrical energy, temperature differential, latent heat, etc.) or kinetic energy (e.g. momentum).
 Some technologies provide only short-term energy storage, and others can be very long-term such as power to gas using hydrogen or methane and the storage of heat or cold between opposing seasons in deep aquifers or bedrock.
 A wind-up clock stores potential energy (in this case mechanical, in the spring tension), a battery stores readily convertible chemical energy to operate a mobile phone, and a hydroelectric dam stores energy in a reservoir as gravitational potential energy.
 Ice storage tanks store ice (thermal energy in the form of latent heat) at night to meet peak demand for cooling.
 Fossil fuels such as coal and gasoline store ancient energy derived from sunlight by organisms that later died, became buried and over time were then converted into these fuels.
 Even food (which is made by the same process as fossil fuels) is a form of energy stored in chemical form.